 Well, thanks for working so hard these last two years, Kristian.
-You brought a lot of smiles to people’s faces!
-Kristian’s last day working as the superhero sign waver will be Thursday, June 7th.
+You brought many smiles to people’s faces!
+Kristian’s last day working as the superhero sign waver will be Thursday, June 7th, 2018.
 Kristian will be taking the last few weeks of the month off to have some fun, work on his motorcycle, and prepare to leave for basic training.
 Let’s keep him in our thoughts and prayers, Elko!

 You can stay caught up on everything going on around here at AAT by checking out our “Stay Connected” page!
 Make sure you never miss a feature!